brainglobe/brainglobe-stitch/README.md

 ## Installation

-We strongly recommend to use a virtual environment manager (like `conda` or `venv`).
+We strongly recommend to use a virtual environment manager (like `conda`).
 The installation instructions below will not specify the Qt backend for napari, and you will therefore need to install that separately.
 Please see the [`napari` installation instructions](https://napari.org/stable/tutorials/fundamentals/installation.html) for further advice on this.